nms1s/STone/README.md

         etc.
         These questions can be customized to better fit whatever the person is trying to learn.

-At any point in time Stone can pull up the documented notes from a specific day for the user to review.

 USER'S BIBLE:
  The Bible will be created at the first interaction with Stone and can be completed overtime.